ItzSwirlz/DuckHuntDisassembly/NOTES.md

 SCOREB = $00C5
 SCOREC = $00C6

+## Pausing/Transitions
+It looks like $0025 is set to 0x16 when paused; then I see it change a few values afterwards.
+I'll need to investigate this, but this is definitely, confirming with cheats, the way of saying "Stop updating the screen".
+Other values like 07 just send you back to the main menu.
+Except..
+When set to 0x4, when clicking into a game, the game plays its "You shot enough ducks onto the next round" sound!
+03 just gives a blue background.
+Setting to 0D pauses and then starts shooting clay.. even on the duck stage.
+This value has more to it i just dont know whats happening atm.

 ## Coordinates of things?
 _var_000f = $000F ; duck/dog X value??
 _var_0010_indexed = $0010 ; duck/dog Y value??